What to do to Make Money when You’re Totally Broke

 7. Enter Competitions

-I’ve written about where to find the best Aussie giveaway and competitions
+We’ve written about where to find the best Aussie giveaway and competitions

 8. Cash in Cans

-It might only be 10c per can or bottle but since we’d collect them on walks, it was easy to accumulate enough every now and then for some groceries.
+It might only be 10c per can or bottle but since we’d collect them on walks, it was easy to accumulate enough now and then for some groceries.

 This program isn’t available everywhere but in the places it is available, it doesn’t take long to cash them in.
-Using the app you can get paid directly to your account too.

 Saving Money

-Making money isn’t the only important thing.
+Making money isn’t the only important thing but it was my main focus.

-I also had to learn to budget better, cut back all my spending in every possible way and still look to the future.
-Here are some articles which will help:
+We had to learn to budget better, cut back all our spending in every possible way and still look to the future.

 How to create a budget and stick to it